 About the course

 In the DPhil in Medieval and Modern Languages programme, students complete a major piece of original research.
-Supervision is offered in most fields, covering not only modern and contemporary literature in each language, but medieval and early modern literature as well.
+Supervision is offered in most fields from medieval and early modern literature and culture through to modern and contemporary literature, film and cultural history.

 The DPhil programme enables you to acquire the research skills necessary to complete a substantial piece of original research.
 You will work under the guidance of a supervisor who is a specialist in their subject.
 In cases where two areas of expertise are essential, joint supervision will be arranged.
 We will also work with you in developing the skills you will need to transition to academic and non-academic careers with our partners in the University’s Career Services.